- The item-list ul

 console.log(wrapper.childNodes);

-which works in much the same way without the text nodes.
+The problem with childNodes is that they also select line breaks in the markup as text nodes.
+An alternative is children which works in much the same way without the text nodes.
 This produces an HTML collection instead of a node list.

 to the console.
 Compare the outputs of both of these.